zanderxxu/product_order_management_sys/README.md

 ** There will be a limitation in products list.
 Now it has been set to 10.
 If you want to see more products, please click show more button.

+### Analysis of Frontend and Backend Development for the Project:

+For the frontend, I chose to use React due to its strong scalability.
+In the frontend, I implemented a limit on the display number for dropdown menus to reduce latency.
+I believe that in the future, I will continue to develop this part and improve it into a loading mode for a more intuitive display.

+Regarding the backend, I opted for MongoDB Atlas for data storage because its cloud-based service greatly enhances scalability.
+Additionally, Atlas supports read/write splitting, which can improve performance, especially with high data volumes.
+However, the downside is the high cost.
+I also think there are certain issues with deploying the backend on Heroku.
+Currently, I have opened the database to all IPs, but I believe this poses some data exposure risks.
+In the future, I plan to establish a private database on Heroku and control a single IP to address this issue.

+Moreover, I think the project overall lacks security-related features.
+In the future, I will add user information checks and token verification for project security measures.
+I also plan to redesign the UI to make the frontend more aesthetically pleasing.